alexwlchan/alexwlchan.net/src/_articles/2024/2024-06-06-flickr-url-parser.md

 ---
-layout: post
+layout: article
 date: 2024-06-06 16:14:24 +00:00
 title: The surprising utility of a Flickr URL parser
 summary: I made a library that knows how to read lots of different forms of Flickr.com URL, and I used `hyperlink` to do it.
 link: https://www.flickr.org/the-surprising-utility-of-a-flickr-url-parser/
-tags:
+topics:
-  - flickr
+  - Preserving social media
-  - flickr foundation
-  - python
+  - Flickr Foundation
 colors:
   index_light: "#785a28"
   index_dark:  "#cdae58"
 card_attribution: https://www.flickr.com/photos/usnationalarchives/4727552068/
-old_syntax_highlighting: true
 ---

 As part of my work at the Flickr Foundation, I wrote a little Python library that can be used to parse Flickr URLs.